emmajanedrews/base-template/_posts/2017-11-09-investing-in-short-term-rental-properties-part-two.md

   specifically, Airbnb properties.
 Joining me again is Reese, a client of ours who has recently used short-term rentals in her investing strategy.
 enclosure:
-pullquote: Always have a good team in place when investing in short-term rentals.
+pullquote: Always have a good team in place when investing in short-term rentals
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true